ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 We will explore various file operations that can be performed using command-line tools.
 These operations include moving files, copying files, concatenating files, removing directories and their contents, counting newlines/words/characters in a file, and viewing files without editing capabilities.

 #### Move files (including renaming)
-To move files or folders from one location to another, use the `mv` command followed by the source path and filename, and then the destination.
+To move files or folders from one location to another, use the `mv` command (move) followed by the source path and filename, and then the destination.
 For example:
 ```bash
 mv <source path and filename> <destination>
 ```